Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. be on the court for the Denver Nuggets at 8:00 PM on Sunday against the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Michael Porter Jr. included, take the court versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-With prop bets in place for Porter, let's dive into some stats and trends to assist you in making good predictions.
+Below, we look at Porter's stats and trends to help you find the most appealing prop bets.

 Michael Porter Jr. Prop Bets vs. the Suns